-Electromyography (EMG) is a test that assesses the health of the muscles and the nerves controlling the muscles.
+Electromyography (EMG) Electromyography (EMG) is a test that assesses the health of the muscles and the nerves controlling the muscles.
 In an EMG, a needle electrode is inserted through the skin into the muscle.
 The electrical activity detected by the electrode is displayed on an oscilloscope and may be heard through a speaker.
 After placement of the electrodes, your child may be asked to contract the muscle (for example, by bending the arm).
 The wave form produced on the oscilloscope provides information about the ability of the muscle to respond when the nerves are stimulated.
 EMG testing helps to differentiate primary muscle conditions from muscle weakness caused by neurological disorders.
-Read more about an EMG.

-Radiology tests (also known as imaging tests) are studies that produce pictures of what’s going on inside the body.
-These tests use different forms of energy (x-rays, sound waves, radioactive particles, or magnetic fields) that are passed through the body and converted into images on a machine.
+Radiology tests Radiology tests (also known as imaging tests) are studies that produce pictures of what’s going on inside the body.
+These tests use different forms of energy (X-rays, sound waves, radioactive particles, or magnetic fields) that are passed through the body and converted into images on a machine.
 These images can show normal body structure and function as well as abnormalities caused by diseases.